mjhea0/blog/content/python-cli-tool-comparison.md

     arguments = docopt(__doc__)
 ```

 With this we now have two commands (hello, goodbye) and a built-in help message.
 Notice that the help message **DOES NOT** change when run as an option on the command hello.
-In addition we do not actually need to explecitly specify the `commands.py -h | --help` or the *Options* section to get a help command.
+In addition we do not actually need to explicitly specify the `commands.py -h | --help` or the *Options* section to get a help command.
 However, if we do not specify them they will not show up in the output help message as options.

 ```bash